Plant Industry - Imported Fire Ant

 Imported Fire Ant Program

-The red imported fire ant (RIFA) is a nuisance and health concern to humans, livestock, and wildlife due to its painful sting.
+The imported fire ant (IFA) is a nuisance and health concern to humans, livestock, and wildlife due to its painful sting.
 The red imported fire ant was first detected in the United States in Alabama in 1918.
 It was first identified in the southeastern part of North Carolina in Brunswick County in 1957.

 For information regarding regulated articles, authorized pesticides, approved treatment options for shipping regulated articles from a quarantine area, such as nursery stock, grass, sod, greenhouse grown plants, and blueberries, and other fruit and nut nursery stock, view the Quarantine Treatment guide.